FunForNow/alarm-cli.sh/readme.md

 use at your own caution - OR - grab the ideas you like and make your own script.

+code is currently spaghetti. code will be a ceaser salad before new year

 ## requires
 - vlc